ACT WorkKeys Practice Test 2024 [UPDATED]

 There are some eligibility criteria to consider when taking the WorkKeys assessment.
 Although these criteria can vary depending on the testing location, institution, or employer administering the test, some common eligibility factors include:

-1. Age: In general, test-takers must be at least 16 years of age to take the WorkKeys assessment.
+1. Age: To take the WorkKeys assessment, test-takers must generally be at least 16 years old.
 However, the minimum age requirement may vary by state or organization.

-2. Educational Status: While there is no specific educational requirement for taking the WorkKeys assessment, it is generally designed for individuals who have completed or are near completion of high school education.
-Some organizations or educational institutions may have additional prerequisites.
+2. Educational Status: While there is no specific educational requirement for taking the WorkKeys assessment, it is generally designed for individuals who have completed or are nearing completion of high school.
+Some organizations or academic institutions may have additional prerequisites.

 ACT WorkKeys Assessments